 Sherri has 34 years of experience on Capitol Hill and lobbying for trade associations.
 For ten years, Sherri represented the Manufactured Housing Institute.
 She also has experience working for the medical device industry and she served seven years on Capitol Hill, first with the House Small Business Committee then as a professional staff member with the House Science and Technology Committee.

 She has a B.A. and an M.A. in Political Science, the former from North Carolina State University and the latter from American University.
-Sherri was designated as a Certified Association Executive in 2013.
+Sherri was designated as a Certified Association Executive (CAE) in 2013.

 Mark S. Morgan has practiced law in the energy marketing industry since 1989 representing individual petroleum marketers and federal, state and regional energy marketer associations.
 As EMA’s Regulatory Counsel, Mark advocates on issues important to the energy marketing industry before a variety of federal agencies including the Internal Revenue Service, the U.S. Environmental Protection Agency, the U.S. Department of Transportation, the Federal Trade Commission and the Occupational Safety and Health Administration.
 Mark also provides federal regulatory compliance guidance to state association executives and individual energy marketers.
 Mark’s areas of expertise include federal above ground and underground storage tanks and dispensing systems, federal motor fuel excise taxes, hazardous materials transportation requirements, formulation, specification and regulation of motor fuels, heating oil, and alternative fuels, mobile and stationary source air emission standards and workplace safety.

 Director of Programs and Administration